 - Tiger Tattoo Meaning

-In this post, you’ll learn about tiger symbolism as well as the spiritual meanings applied to tigers.
-First, here are some commonly shared tiger meanings:
+In this post, you’ll learn about tiger symbolism, mythology, the spiritual meanings applied to tigers, and more.
+To begin, here are some commonly shared tiger meanings:

 What does a tiger symbolize?

 As the apex predator of their domain, the tiger is a revered symbol of strength.
-Besides human beings and other tigers, in their natural habitats, tigers have no rivals.
-Weighing nearly 1,000 pounds, the tiger is the largest cat in the animal kingdom and they have one of the strongest bites in the animal kingdom.
-Their powerful jaws exert over 1,000 pounds per square inch (psi), which is even stronger than a lion’s at 640 psi.
+Besides human beings and other tigers in their natural habitats – tigers have no rivals.
+Weighing nearly 1,000 pounds, the tiger is the largest cat in the animal kingdom and they have one of the strongest bites.
+Their powerful jaws exert over 1,000 pounds per square inch (psi), which is even stronger than a lion’s at 640 psi.1

 Primarily nocturnal, the tiger is known to be a stealthy hunter.
-The tiger is an independent animal.
-In fact, they are far more elusive than lions, who live in large family groups called prides.
+They are extremely independent animals.
+In fact, tigers are more elusive than lions, who live in large family groups called prides.
 The tiger hunts and lives on their own, thinking for themselves.
 Because of these traits, they symbolize shrewdness and cunning.

-Because of their unrivalled status, the tiger exudes confidence over their domain.
-They are also powerful symbols of courage and confidence.
+Because of their unrivaled status, the tiger exudes confidence over their domain.
+Thus, they are powerful symbols of confidence and courage.

 The tiger power animal reminds you that even if you don’t feel confident in a given situation, you can still act as if you are.
+Summon your inner tiger!
 Believe in yourself and others will believe in you too.

-Tigers are solitary animals who only come together to mate or when the female raise her young.
+Tigers are solitary animals who only come together to mate, or when the female is raising her young.
 However, once tiger kittens reach the age of about two years old, they venture off to live independent lives.

-In this video from BBC Earth, you can see how adventurous and independence-minded even very young tigers can be:
+In this video from BBC Earth2, you can see how adventurous and independently-minded even very young tigers can be:

-The tiger power animal is a helpful symbol when you need the confidence to strike out on your own, whether it’s in a creative or business venture, or even an emotional one.
+The tiger spirit animal is a helpful symbol when you need the confidence to strike out on your own, whether it’s in a creative or business venture, or even an emotional one.

-As an apex predator, the tiger is associated with death – but also immortality.
-In fact, in some ancient Asian cultures, the tiger was seen as a shapeshifter, having the power to transform from human to animal and spirit.
+As an apex predator, the tiger is associated with death.
+Yet, they are also associated with immortality.
+Indeed, in some ancient Asian cultures, the tiger was seen as a shapeshifter, having the power to transform from human to animal and spirit.
 They were believed to transition from the physical to supernatural worlds and back.

 The term the “eye of the tiger” to describe an ultimate experience or living on the edge was inspired by the moment a tiger attacks.
 Before the tiger attacks, their ears go back, revealing the markings on the backs of their ears, which look like two big eyes with white spots inside a black perimeter.

 The term comes from the idea that those “eyes” are the last thing you see before death.
 As macabre as it sounds, many cultures believed that if you were killed and eaten by a tiger, your soul lived on through the tiger.
-In some case, it rode around on the tiger’s back.
-For this reason, it is considered verboten in many cultures to kill a tiger.
+In some stories, your soul rode on the tiger’s back.
+For this reason, it’s considered verboten in many cultures to kill a tiger.

 White Tiger Symbolism

-In nature, a white tiger is a rare genetic variant of a typical Bengal tiger.
-Modern-day humans have tragically exploited white tigers and inbred them for entertainment purposes.
+In nature, a white tiger is a rare genetic variant of a typical Bengal tiger.3 Modern-day humans have tragically exploited white tigers and inbred them for entertainment purposes.
 However, the natural, genetically-healthy white tiger is revered.
 Tigers should never be a circus act.
 White tigers have inspired ancient cultures.